Administrative law judge upholds Minnesota PCA decisions on Enbridge pipeline

 Three environmental groups and two Ojibwe bands asked for a "contested case" hearing over the draft permits.
 The MPCA agreed and a hearing was held this summer before LaFave.

-In an opinion released Friday, LaFave wrote that the challengers “failed to prove” both that construction of the pipeline — a replacement for Enbridge’s current Line 3 — would permanently impact water quality and wetlands; and that the MPCA and Enbridge had undercounted the amount of wetland effected by the construction.
+In an opinion released Friday, LaFave wrote that the challengers "failed to prove" that construction of the pipeline — a replacement for Enbridge's current Line 3 — would permanently impact water quality and wetlands.
+Also, that there was no proof that the MPCA and Enbridge had undercounted the amount of wetland affected by the construction.

-The 340-mile pipeline across northern Minnesota would cross 212 streams and impact over 700 acres of wetlands.
+The $2.6 billion, 340-mile pipeline across northern Minnesota would cross 212 streams and affect more than 700 acres of wetlands.

-The MPCA must decide on whether to issue final water quality permits for Line 3 by mid-November.
+The MPCA must decide whether to issue final water-quality permits for the new Line 3 by mid-November.
+The agency said Friday it will take the administrative law judge's report and public comments under advisement.

+Enbridge said the judge's decision "confirms that Enbridge and the [MPCA] have identified the best and most prudent method" for stream and wetland protection.

+The Laborers Union called the decision "very welcome news."
+Line 3 would be one of the biggest Minnesota construction projects in recent years, employing more than 4,000 trades workers at its peak, Enbridge said.

 LaFave wrote that "issues raised by Line 3 challengers are very important and go to the ultimate question of whether the MPCA should grant the [water permit] certification."

+Winona LaDuke, head of Honor the Earth, said in a statement that "the Administrative Law Judge had his hands tied by the MPCA before the hearing even started … The agency chose to prohibit the ALJ from considering the potential impacts of oil spills on our waters and resources, including wild rice."

-The petition for a contested case over the so-called “401” water permits was filed by three environmental groups — Friends of the Headwaters, Sierra Club and Honor the Earth — and two Ojibwe bands, White Earth and Red Lake.
+The contested case over the so-called "401" water permits was filed by Honor the Earth, an Indigenous environmental group; Friends of the Headwaters; the Sierra Club; and two Ojibwe bands, White Earth and Red Lake.
 The MPCA has not granted such a contested case in at least 10 years.

-The MPCA’s 401 water-quality review for new Line 3 goes in tandem with the U.S. Army Corps of Engineer’s “404” review.
+The MPCA's 401 water-quality review goes in tandem with the U.S. Army Corps of Engineers' "404" review.

 The state was supposed to complete the 401 by Aug.
-15, or the Army Corps could simply go ahead and issue its 404 permit.
+15, or the Army Corps could have simply gone ahead and issued its 404 permit.
 With the contested case, the Army Corps extended the deadline to Nov.
 14. The 401 and 404 permits regard construction of the pipeline.

-The Minnesota Public Utilities Commission (PUC) is the primary regulator of oil pipelines in Minnesota, including their general environmental risk and economic necessity.

 The PUC originally approved Line 3 in June 2018.
 But that decision was negated when the Minnesota Court of Appeals later shot down the PUC's blessing of the project's environmental impact statement.

-The PUC approved a rejiggered environmental study in February, and re-approved Line 3 at the same time.
+The PUC approved a revised environmental study in February, and reapproved Line 3 at the same time.

 Enbridge's new pipeline would replace its aging Line 3, transporting crude from Alberta, Canada, to Superior, Wis.